 - 1 pound flat beans, trimmed and cut into 1 1/2-inch pieces

 - 1 tablespoon aged balsamic vinegar

 - 2/3 cup halved green olives (about 10 olives), such as castelvetrano

 - Salt and pepper

-- Feta or goat cheese for serving (optional)
+- 2 tablespoons feta or goat cheese for serving (optional)